mehmetmelihsargin/Melih/README.md

 - 🔭 I’m currently working on Westerops

-- 🌱 I’m currently learning Next js and GraphQL
+- 🌱 I’m currently learning Next js and Flutter

 - ❓ Ask me about anything related to Frontend and related technologies